tschumann/sandbot/sandbot/readme.txt

 == Frequently Asked Questions ==

+Q. Can you add support for mod x?
+A. I'm not planning to at the moment - I'm planning support for Half-Life, Opposing Force, Day of Defeat, Team Fortress Classic, Gunman Chronicles, Natural Selection, The Ship and They Hunger which is likely going to take a while.

 Q. Can you add MetaMod support?
 A. I've tried and things just broke unexpectedly, so not right now.